-If you have an Urgent care claim, please contact our Customer Service Department at 518-641-3140 or 877-269-2134.
+If you have an Urgent care claim, please contact our member services department at 518-641-3140 or 877-269-2134.

 Urgent care claims must meet the definition found in Section 10 of this brochure, and most urgent care claims will be claims for access to care rather than claims for care already received.